gvwilson/thirdbit/src/fiction/iffy/index.md

 made for almost a hundred and twenty five thousand thumb presses and bleeps.

 She had read the highlights
-almost as often as she had read her nature book.
+almost as often as she had read her bird book.
 Storms, storms, and more storms as the planet warmed up, some hurling waves taller than the ship's fully-extended mast across the *Guinevere*'s decks.
 Births and deaths and shipboard weddings—Aunt Naggie's parents